jworender/lle/Cases/Case_1/README.md

 actually worse than even just a standard LASSO by a large margin.
 In addition, the fitting process itself took 107 seconds on the same hardware used to benchmark the other methods, which is considerably longer than *any* of the other methods.
-The sorted results also have a peculiar and irregular shape when compared to the other methods.
+The transformed data  results also have a peculiar and irregular shape when compared to the other methods (fitting the transformed data took about 49 seconds on the same hardware).

 ```r